-(1990) The two-story building is located between the TV Studio (originally Lecture Hall) and the College Center.
+(1990) The two-story building is located between the TV studio (originally Lecture Hall) and the Student Center.
 Its 27,070 square feet are devoted to classrooms, faculty and staff offices, and a conference room.

 Important Offices Floor

 Student Support Services 1

 Classrooms 1 & 2

-e-Learning and Student Abroad d 2
+e-Learning and Student Abroa d 2

 Conference Room 2

-Loungee 2
+Lounges 2

-Disability Access: Handicap accessible entrances are located in the front and back of the building.
-Handicap accessible elevators are available.
+Accessible Entrance: Accessible entrances are located in the front and back of the building.
+Accessible elevators are available.